umfy/sanguine-oasis/posts/4-concepts.md

 ### Damage over time

-Deal the total amount of damage split among 2 target's turns.
+Deal 1 damage each turn for 2 turns.
-The player can be handed DoT dice to roll at the start of their turn.
-The 2 instances of damage are not reduced by target's defense.

 #### Example
-Imagine casting power 2 toxic dart (3HP cost) ([D6,D10] -> [1,10]) that deals 10 + [D6,D6] DoT.
+Imagine casting toxic dart (1HP cost) ([D6,D10] -> [1,10]) that deals 1 + 1 = 2 damage instantly and 2 damage DoT later.
 The target rolls ([D6,D8] -> [4,7]), lower level of success (7 < 10) so spell hits.
-Target's defense is 3 so  the spell will deal:
+The spell will deal:
-- (10 - 3) 7 damage instantly
+- 2 damage instantly
-- D6 damage on the start of caster's next turn
+- 1 damage on the start of caster's next turn
-- D6 damage on the start of caster's turn after that.
+- 1 damage on the start of caster's turn after that.

 ### Buff